chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 #. .. tag install_chef_server_reconfigure

    ..
-This topic is hooked in globally to install topics for Chef server applications.
+This topic is hooked in globally to install topics for Chef Server applications.

-   Reconfigure the Chef server and the Chef management console (standalone and frontend group members
+   Reconfigure the Chef Server and the Chef management console (standalone and frontend group members
      of a High Availabilty installation):

    .. code-block:: bash